Ryan Kinne

-Ryan Kinne (born August 31, 1989 in Waterbury, Connecticut, United States) is a former American soccer player.
+Ryan Kinne (born August 31, 1989) is an American former soccer player.

 Career

 College and amateur

 Kinne played his college career at Monmouth University where he was an NSCAA All-American, Hermann Trophy semi-finalist and Northeast Conference player of the year in both his Junior and Senior seasons.
 In 77 career games, he scored 35 goals, including 12 as a senior in 2010.
 He also added 21 assists, including six as a senior.

 Kinne also played in for Central Jersey Spartans in the USL Premier Development League during their inaugural season.